RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 1. The slave shard on node:3 is promoted to master.
 1. If slave HA is enabled, a new slave shard is created on an available node that that does not also have the master shard.
+    All of the constraints of shard relocation apply, such as rack-awareness.
 1. The data from the master shard is replicated to the new slave shard.

 Note: If slave HA is enabled for a database that does not have any slave shards,